ofiwg/libfabric/man/fi_endpoint.3.md

 of requirements (such that the application maintains correctness).
 However, it can also return provider info structures that exceed application requirements.
-As an example, consider an application requesting msg_order as FI_ORDER_NONE.
+As an example, consider an application requesting no msg_order.
 The resulting output from fi_getinfo may have all the ordering bits set.
 The application can reset the ordering bits it does not require before creating the endpoint.
 The provider is free to implement a stricter ordering than is